-What is Post-Agreement Compliance?
+What is Post-Agreement Compliance for Partners?

 Post-Agreement Compliance is checking that partners consistently follow the rules and agreements they signed.
 This means meeting performance goals, keeping certifications current, and following brand or security rules.
 It's important in partner ecosystems to protect everyone's reputation and ensure the partnership works well over time.